 Skip to Content

 Good clinical care for pelvic floor disorders is often multidisciplinary.
 Faculty and staff work closely with physical therapists who treat urinary and fecal incontinence and pelvic pain in the Urogynecology clinic.
 Division members also collaborate frequently with University of Iowa Hospitals and Clinics (UIHC) specialists in urology, gastroenterology and colo-rectal surgery.
-The Division of Urogynecology and Reconstructive Pelvic Surgery offers outpatient clinical services in the Women’s Health Clinic at UIHC and through an outreach clinic in Davenport, Iowa.
-In 2012, outpatient services will also be available at the new UI Health Care Iowa River Landing ambulatory care building in Coralville, Iowa.
+The Division of Urogynecology and Reconstructive Pelvic Surgery offers outpatient clinical services in the Women’s Health Clinic at UIHC, at the Iowa River Landing outpatient clinic building in Coralville and through an outreach clinic in Davenport, Iowa.

 In addition to clinical service, the Urogynecology and Reconstructive Pelvic Surgery Division is very active in education and research activities.
+The Division hosts an ACGME-accredited fellowship program in Female Pelvic Medicine and Reconstructive Surgery (FPMRS), and FPMRS fellows work closely with Urogynecology faculty in all aspects of patient care.
 Medical students work in clinics and in the operating room.
-Residents rotate with the Urogynecology outpatient and inpatient services in their 1st, 3rd and 4th years.
-Dr. Genadry has extensive international pelvic surgery experience and is leading the development of an international pelvic floor surgery elective for residents.
-Dr. Bradley leads an active urogynecology clinical research program focusing on overactive bladder treatment, urinary incontinence questionnaire development, and the study of overactive bladder symptoms and their risk factors in women veterans.
+Residents rotate with the Urogynecology outpatient and inpatient services in their 2nd, 3rd and 4th years.
+Dr. Genadry has extensive international pelvic surgery experience and is leading the development of an international pelvic floor surgery elective for residents and fellows.
+Dr. Bradley leads an active urogynecology clinical research program focusing on urinary incontinence questionnaire development and the study of overactive bladder symptoms and their risk factors.

 Catherine S. Bradley, MD, MSCEDivision Director